JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - New model for messages #DONE
 - Messages sidebar icon updated #DONE
 - Endpoint for sending messages #DONE
+- Search bar that can search people or messages #DONE
+- All users shown to test messages #DONE
+- Clicking on a user will open the conversation with him
-- Search bar that can search people or messages
+- Search bar that can search people or messages that actually filters users just like when typing a post
+- Clear all button to delete all search results
 - Previous search results for logged in users
-- Clear all button to delete all search results
 - Most recently messaged users should appear on the main page
-- Clicking on a user will open the conversation with him
 - The user's messages should be on the right, the correspondent on the left
 - Seen if the message was opened
 - Photos, gifs and emojis, perhaps reuse the create post wizard to send messages also by adding one more condition